Blair2004/NexoPOS/README.md

 NexoPOS 4 is a free point of sale system build using Laravel, TailwindCSS, Vue and other open-source resources.
 This POS System focuses on utilities and functionalities to offer for most businesses all the tools they need to manage better their store.
 NexoPOS 4.x include a responsive and beautiful dashboard that ease the interaction either on a smartphone, tables or desktops.

 # How To Unlock Premium Features
 The premium version of NexoPOS 4.x is available on [CodeCanyon](https://codecanyon.net/item/nexopos-4x-pos-crm-inventory-manager/31188619).
-While purchasing on CodeCanyon, you get :
+While purchasing on CodeCanyon, you also get :

 - $40 In credit to [My NexoPOS](https://my.nexopos.com/en/marketplace) balance.
 - Access to NexoPOS 4.x marketplace